athrva98/llb-features/README.md

 LLB Features can be easily integrated with Open3D point clouds.
 Here's an example of how to use LLB Features with an Open3D point cloud.
 LLB Features can also use the point normals of the PointClouds if they are available.
+In general, always prefer the variant that uses normals (i.e., compute normals for point clouds). **The variant that does not use normals will be removed in the future.**

 ```cpp
 // Example with normal information